tsackton/taelgar/Worldbuilding/Background/Divine Order.md

 #### Mos Numena

-Mos Numena refers to the traditions of worship associated with the Eight Divines: the Mother, the Father, the Warlord, the Night Queen, the Sibyl, the Wanderer, the Wyrding, and the Wildling.
+Mos Numena refers to the traditions of worship associated with the Eight Divines: the Mother, the Father, the Warlord, the Night Queen, the [[The Sibyl|Sibyl]], the Wanderer, the Wyrding, and the Wildling.
 These are the eight gods originally worshipped by many humans of Hkar, and later the major religion of the Drankorian empire.
 Now, these gods are the dominant religion across much of the west coast, centered on the Chardonian Empire, and the western Green Sea, including Sembara, Vostok, and Cymea, as well as other places where the Drankorian Empire held sway, or cultural influence.
 More information on these gods and the traditions associated with them can be found [here](https://docs.google.com/document/d/1i-kMpFwnnbr4b4Huwe-SOOO-R4ziDosNcvf7c7qBKQ0/edit).

 #### Dunmari Tradition